 Remitting Payments for GST and GST Returns

-- The total value of your local sales, exports and purchases from GST registered businesses
+The total value of your local sales, exports and purchases from GST registered businesses

-- The GST you collected for the accounting period
+The GST you collected for the accounting period

-- The GST claimed for the accounting period
+The GST claimed for the accounting period.

 These returns are filed electronically.
 Even if you do not owe any tax, you are still required to submit the return.
 Penalties can be imposed if your return is late, even if you are due a refund.

 The GST system in Singapore is complex.
-Our local experts can provide you with additional information about our services and how we can help with this process.Contact us today to schedule a no-obligation GST consultation.
+Our local experts can provide you with additional information about our services and how we can help with doing business in Singapore.Contact us today to schedule a no-obligation GST consultation.